-- 2. Participating in regional efforts and meetings with public and private housing, educational entities, economic development organizations, social service agencies, and other governments. - 3.
+- Offering technical assistance to agencies on available funding sources, associated timelines, applicable requirements, and the most impactful uses of funds. - 2.
+Participating in regional efforts and meetings with public and private housing, educational entities, economic development organizations, social service agencies, and other governments. - 3.
 Providing pre-application information for property owners considering the MHRP, PAT and AC WX programs as described under the Project Section. - 4.
 Continue to attend training opportunities provided by HUD, NCDA and the City. - 5.
 Continue membership and participation in the state-wide CDBG User Group. - 6.
 Continue membership in the NCDA.